Eurovision: UK to host next year's Song Contest

 The show's organisers decided the event could not be held in the winning country, Ukraine, due to the ongoing war following Russia's invasion.

-The UK came second in this year's contest, so the European Broadcasting Union (EBU) opened talks with the BBC.
+The UK came second this year, so talks were opened with the BBC.

+"We are grateful to our BBC partners for showing solidarity with us," said Mykola Chernotytskyi, head of Ukraine's public broadcaster, UA:PBC.

-It's not yet known which city will host, but cities including Glasgow and Manchester have expressed an interest.
+It's not yet known which city will host, but cities including Glasgow, Manchester and Bristol have expressed an interest.

 The United Kingdom will host #Eurovision 2023! 🇬🇧🇬🇧🇬🇧— Eurovision Song Contest (@Eurovision) July 25, 2022